gjcats/OPS-testset/README.md

-to a system where the Fortran compiler uses a different internal format (e.g. big-endian, or non IEEE), you can create the files in local internal format by unzipping opsINasc.zip, and converting the resulting ascii files into Fortran unformatted with the script asc2for.f90.
+to a system where the Fortran compiler uses a different internal format (e.g. big-endian, or non IEEE), you can create the files in local internal format by unzipping opsINasc.zip, and converting the resulting ascii files into Fortran unformatted with the script asc2for.sh.
 NB1: make sure to use the same compiler and compiler flags in the script asc2for.sh as you are going to use to make the OPS executable.
-NB2: the resulting .ops files must be overwrite their "parents" in the Data directory, because that is where OPS is going to expect them.
+NB2: the resulting .ops files must overwrite their "parents" in the Data directory, because that is where OPS is going to expect them.
 You may want to make a backup of the parents first!
 NB3: when you are going to use influence of buildings in OPS, you need to